Understanding ERISA: What is ERISA?

 Call us at 434-515-2807.

 Our ERISA attorneys offer free strategy sessions for all who ask us to review their claim.
 Whether you are thinking about applying for long-term disability benefits, or if you’ve already been denied and you need to appeal, we’ll sit down with you to discuss the merits of your claim and provide a strategy for going forward.
 We call these free strategy sessions.
-We don’t pressure you to do something that you don’t want to, but rather, we’ll present you with all of your options and set out a strategy going forward.
+I don’t pressure you to do something that you don’t want to, but rather, we’ll present you with all of your options and set out a strategy going forward.
 Give us a call or send us an email and we’ll be happy to talk with you.

 We also have several videos with answers to the most frequently asked questions that people have after their long-term disability claim was denied.